 - Work within the region to improve quality of life through sustainable economic development and environmental protection.

 The Clarkson Institute for a Sustainable Environment sponsors workshops, seminars, and a small grants program to foster links among its members and facilitate environmental activities.

-Philip Hopke (pictured above) became director of the Institute for a Sustainable Environment in 2009.
+Philip Hopke was the director of the Institute for a Sustainable Environment from its establishment in 2010 through his retirement in 2015.
 His research areas include nucleation, receptor modeling, and ambient monitoring.